-Recent engagements include the title role in The Glimmerglass Festival’s production of Porgy and Bess; and the role of Queequeg in Moby Dick with Los Angeles Opera, Dallas Opera, Pittsburgh Opera, and Utah Opera; in addition to debuts as Amonasro in Aida with English National Opera; Angelotti in Tosca with the Canadian Opera Company; Gottardo in La gazza ladra with The Glimmerglass Festival; with Philadelphia Opera, the Norwegian National Opera, and Palm Beach Opera as Zuniga in Carmen; with Dallas Opera in the company’s production of Eugene Onegin; and with Washington National Opera as Colline in La bohème, where he also sang the role of Stephen Kumalo in Lost in the Stars.
+Recent engagements include the title role in The Glimmerglass Festival’s production of Porgy and Bess; Lescaut in Manon Lescaut with Dallas Opera, King Balthazar in Amahl and the Night Visitors with On Site Opera; and the role of Queequeg in Moby Dick with Los Angeles Opera, Dallas Opera, Pittsburgh Opera, and Utah Opera; in addition to debuts as Amonasro in Aida with English National Opera; Angelotti in Tosca with the Canadian Opera Company; Gottardo in La gazza ladra with The Glimmerglass Festival; with Philadelphia Opera, the Norwegian National Opera, and Palm Beach Opera as Zuniga in Carmen; and with Washington National Opera as Colline in La bohème and as Stephen Kumalo in Lost in the Stars.